nindate/repo1/README.md

 ## Sample web app for demos.

-Web app to managed Contact.
+Web app to managed Contact info.
 Uses Apache HTTP with PHP and MySQL database.

 *Below are the steps to setup on Ubuntu*

 **Install MySQL database**

+You can install MySQL database, use an existing MySQL database or use a Platform as a Service (PaaS) database from any of the Cloud Providers.

+To install, execute below steps

 1. Update and install package